indigits/sparse-plex/docs/book/sparse_signal_models/dictionary_representations.rst

 It is expected that solving the :textsc:`exact-sparse` problem will provide insights into solving the :textsc:`sparse` problem.

-In \cref{thm:ssm:sparse_uniqueness_two_ortho_basis} we identified conditions under which a sparse representation for a given vector  :math:`x` in a two-ortho-basis is unique.
+It would be useful to get some uniqueness conditions for general dictionaries which guarantee that the sparse representation of a vector is unique in the dictionary.
+Such conditions
-It would be useful to get similar conditions for general dictionaries. such conditions would help us guarantee the uniqueness of :textsc:`exact-sparse` problem.
+would help us guarantee the uniqueness of :textsc:`exact-sparse` problem.